 As HOAs and other community leaders evaluate traffic-calming options, more and more are discovering that radar speed signs are the best solution.
 Also called driver feedback signs, these devices have grown in popularity over the past decade because they are silent, effective and cost-efficient.
 In this whitepaper, Radarsign® addresses some of the most common questions about radar speed signs.

-Implementing a comprehensive school zone traffic calming plan just got whole a lot easier with the release of the “Best Practices in School Zone Traffic Calming” guide from Radarsign™, America’s official school zone safety partner.
+With the release of Radarsign’s “Best Practices in School Zone Traffic Calming” guide, it is now much easier to implement a comprehensive school zone traffic calming plan just got whole a lot easier.
+Radarsign™ is America’s official school zone safety partner.
 This guide provides guidance to community leaders and traffic management professionals to plan and implement an effective school zone traffic calming plan.

 Radar driver speed signs have grown in popularity over the past decade because they are quiet, effective, cost-efficient and well-received by drivers and communities alike.
 The increasing demand for traffic-calming solutions that offer flexibility in size, location/mobility and power options has caused some confusion for those searching for a solution that fits their needs.
 View PDF

 “Familiarity breeds inattention” says RoadtripAmerica.com, citing inattentive drivers as the most common source of collisions.
 The behavior, described as “driving on autopilot” or “highway hypnosis,” is the focus of a study of drivers’ habits.
 Understanding these behaviors and the Reticular Activators’ impact on Beta/Theta brain activity can help alter driver behavior.
 View PDF

 Every week, 2 million tractor trailers transport $671 billion worth of goods—some 70 percent of all freight moved—in the U.S. Profit in this billion-dollar industry, is achieved through a delicate balance of speed and safety.
 View PDF